How to Connect Your Brokerage to ChatGPT

 How do I connect my brokerage to ChatGPT?

 Pick one of two honest approaches.
-Either set up an MCP connector, an MCP server that reads your broker and plugs into a client, or use a connected assistant such as Walnut that connects your brokerage through SnapTrade for you and lets you ask about your holdings through ChatGPT.
+Either set up an MCP connector, an MCP server that reads your broker and plugs into a client, or use a connected assistant such as Walnut that connects your brokerage for you and lets you ask about your holdings through ChatGPT.
 Whichever you choose, connect read-only, verify the permissions, then ask your questions.
 Keep any trade approval with yourself.

 Why can't ChatGPT just read my portfolio?